Juvenile saddleback.

 Early in 1964, the NZ Wildlife Service successfully transferred some North Island saddlebacks from Hen Island, Hauraki Gulf to nearby Whatapuke Island.
 This was possibly the first time the translocation of a species had been successfully carried out.

-This method of translocating species to island refuges continues to be a major strategy of DOC.
+This method of translocating species to island refuges continues to be a major conservation strategy in New Zealand.

 Island homes

-The North Island saddleback is now resident on 19 islands and is in a favourable position to survive.
+The North Island saddleback is now resident on 19 islands and is in a favourable position to survive provide invasive predators are kept off these islands.
 The South Island species is on 11 smaller islands (500 ha) but its tiny founding population leaves it vulnerable to inbreeding.

 Mainland sanctuaries